By Carol Trehearn

 Review home warranty companies to see if they have a history of making the cheapest minimal repair like replacing starter caps that keep burning out instead of fixing the root electrical problem or if they require you to pay for the more expensive and extensive repairs, even if replacing a cheaper part may fix it.
 In some cases, the contractor approved by the home warranty company has limits on what they can do and charge, and you’ll have to pay more out of pocket for extra services like maintenance on the system after the repair that other contractors may throw in for free.

 You may also want to have extensive documentation on any problems with the equipment when you buy the house because some home warranties will refuse any claim if they can say it was a pre-existing problem.
+Your home warranty might not cover things like accidents so it’s also a good idea to know what might be covered under your homeowners insurance.

 Compare the coverage of the warranty compared to the price; you may want to pay a few more dollars per month for more comprehensive coverage.
 Understand the coverage so you don’t buy policies that don’t cover what you need and vet home warranty companies for those that make life miserable as they try to keep each repair cost to a minimum.
 Understand the requirements regarding maintenance records and service providers.